I’ll try to keep this brief.

 However, gun to head, I will say Buhari should lose even if it means Atiku will become president.

-So go ahead my good friends and like our President advised in Ogun State, vote for whomever you want.
+So go ahead my good friends, and like our President advised in Ogun State, vote for whoever you want.
 Your vote is your right, so do with it as you please.